 Based on 1058+ Reviews on Trustpilot & Google

-The UK Ancestry Dependant visa is an immigration route that allows an Ancestry Visa holder to bring their spouse or partner, plus any dependant children, to the UK.
-The visa provides the holder with significant flexibility, allowing them to work, study and live in the UK for up to 5 years.
-At the end of this initial term, the visa can then be further extended, or an application can be made for Indefinite Leave to Remain.
+The UK Ancestry Dependent visa is an immigration route that allows an Ancestry Visa holder to bring their spouse or partner, along with any dependent children, to the UK.
+It provides the holder with significant flexibility, allowing them to work, study and live in the UK for up to 5 years.
+At the end of this initial term, it can then be extended for a further 5 years, or, subject to eligibility, an application can be made for Indefinite Leave to Remain.
 This, in turn, can lead to British Citizenship via naturalisation.

-As with any other dependant visa, the holder of an Ancestry Dependant visa will be reliant on the main visa holder for their continued stay in the UK.
-This means any subsequent applications for extensions or settlement will need to be undertaken at the same time as the main applicant.
+As with any dependent visa, the holder will be reliant on the primary visa holder for their continued stay in the UK.
+This means any subsequent application for an extension or settlement will need to be undertaken at the same time as the main applicant.

-To qualify for an Ancestry Dependant visa, you need to meet the following criteria:
+To qualify as a dependent under the Ancestry route, you need to meet the following criteria:

-It’s important to note that currently, there is no English language requirement for Ancestry Dependants.
+It’s important to note that there is currently no English language requirement for Ancestry Dependents.
 However, for subsequent applications related to both settlement and citizenship in the immigration journey, you will need to provide evidence of your English language proficiency.

-To be eligible for an Ancestry Dependant visa, you must meet specific criteria related to your relationship with the main applicant.
-The following individuals are eligible to apply as dependants:
+To be an eligible dependent, you'll need to meet specific criteria regarding your relationship with the main applicant.
+The following individuals are eligible to apply as dependents:

-The UK Visa and Immigration (UKVI) requires evidence to establish these relationships, and we will discuss these documentary requirements later in this guide.
+As part of your application, you will be required to provide evidence to establish these relationships.
+We will discuss these documentary requirements later in this guide.

 Unlike most other visas, there isn’t a specified amount that needs to be shown to meet the financial requirement on an Ancestry visa.
 Instead, the requirement is to “prove you can support yourself and any dependants in the UK.”
 As the statement is somewhat subjective, we recommend applying the same rules that apply to other visas, such as the Skilled Worker visa.
 The financial requirements for this visa are as follows: